timofeysie/khipu/README.md

 However, I would like this project to create it's own API calls to Wikidata and Wikipedia, using a proxy if necessary to avoid CORS issues.
 I would rather not have to maintain a server to support the app.

-## Get the page of wikipedia for the category and parse it for the list
+## Issue #5: Get the page of wikipedia for the category and parse it for the list

 Parsing the Wikipedia category page can be done to create another list with more items (some duplicates) which are grouped by category.
 I only have experience doing this with the particular "cognitive bias" category, so there may be some differences for other categories.

-## Merge the two lists
+## Issue #6: Merge the two lists

 Each list should retain a flag indicating which list they came from, and if they appear on both lists so they can be styled accordingly.

-## Create a detail page for a selected item
+## Issue #7: Create a detail page for a selected item

 Create a details page to show the details of an item selected.